mpw07458/kubespray-ansible-scripts/README.md

  Quickstart documentation

-> Download kubernetes installer from code repository

-change directory to working dir for example (~/working) and glone the github repository:
+> Download kubernetes installer from code repository first, change directory to working dir for example (~/working) and clone the github repository:

 ```
 cd ~/working